-Grain-free dry food linked to cases of Dilated Cardio Myopathy in hundreds of dogs but it’s not just grain-free you need to be wary of…
+Grain-free dry food MIGHT be linked to cases of Dilated Cardio Myopathy in dogs but it’s not just grain-free you need to be wary of…

 I think many of you are now aware of the new scandal to hit dry food, this time it’s causing DCM in dogs, previously thought to be solely a genetic issue (like megaesophagus), such is the power of a grossly incorrect diet I guess.

 The FDA is investigating the link between grain-free dry foods and DCM (heart disease) in dogs that are resulting in decreased energy, cough, difficulty breathing and episodes of collapse and death.
 The Washington Post reports that multiple veterinary groups, largely across the US, are now reporting cases of DCM in dogs consuming grain free dry foods, these are foods that avoid cereal as their cheap filler and use other carbs, in this instance peas, lentils, other legume seeds or potatoes as main ingredients.
 At least 300 dogs have been officially harmed, killing 10% of them.
 These figures are, as always, expected to be grossly under-representing the issue as most vets will not make the link.